thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 ## Upgrading to 1.1.0

-This steps are applicable for 1.0.3 Thingsboard version.
+These steps are applicable for 1.0.3 Thingsboard version.

 #### Thingsboard package download